fmxsh/f3c/f3c-spec.md

 This specification is based in the ontology of [_Structure of conceptual models_](https://github.com/fmxsh/socm-ontology) which is an ontology for conceptual modeling.
 This is not essential for understanding the specification, but it explains the format of the document.

+### How to read this document

+Efforts have been made to support reading this document from top to bottom in sequential order, for the sake of understanding the _f3c_.

+### Intended audience

+This document is intended for developers seeking to implement or just understand the _f3c_.

 ## Identity

+TODO: Put the binding structures here, they are emergent concepts, and show how they semantically map to the concrete representation.

 The _concept of f3c_ is a concept of a configuration and data serialization format with the following properties: